 Stats What I’m Talking About

-- Bachelor of Science (Statistics and Economics), University of Western Australia
+- Bachelor of Science (Statistics and Economics), University of WA

 - Bachelor of Arts (Sports Studies), University of Canberra